 The motor has a lifetime warranty, which is comparable to that of most ceiling fans.
 This fan has an airflow efficiency rating of 210 CFM per watt, making it one of the most efficient fans we looked at.
-Currently, the fan costs around $420 with a traditional light kit, though a variant with an LED light kit costs around $570.

 The fan comes with a lifetime motor warranty and a two-year parts warranty.
 Although lifetime motor warranties aren't uncommon, the parts warranty is better than the one-year average among ceiling fans in our comparison.

 The blades come in a matte black finish with a black marble pattern on the reverse side, so you can choose the one that best accentuates your décor.
 The Comet has a good airflow rating of 3,589 CFM, which is enough for rooms up to 225 square feet.
 Unfortunately, this fan has an average energy efficiency of 57 CFM per watt, which is lower than the minimum requirements to earn an Energy Star certification.

 How much do the best ceiling fans cost?

 You can spend as little as $50 or well over $1,000 on a ceiling fan.
 However, you can expect to spend around $100 to $200 for the most popular models.
 As with most lighting or HVAC equipment, the cost of a fan generally goes up as its energy efficiency increases.